itzmestar/solr/README.md

 How to run:
 $ python3 solr_post.py <num of threads> <time to run in seconds>

 arg1 & arg2 are optional.

+# solr_search.py

+this script searches for a particular string to a solr with multiple cores.
+It uses a number of threads to perform the search on each core in parallel to decrease the searching time.

+How to run:
+$ python3 solr_search.py --col id --str Apache

+run with -h to get more info

 keywords:
 # python3 class signal lock logging threading timer Solr query post